jeremyolliver/chef-repo/custom-cookbooks/ruby_web_deployment/README.md

 =====

 include ruby\_web\_deployment::passenger (or another recipe provided) in your run_list for the node.
-Database installation is not included in this recipe, that should be installed/included as a separate cookbook
+Database installation is not included in this recipe, intentionally to keep that relatively agnostic, and swappable per project.
+Install a database with a separate cookbook.
+Many exist on the community cookbooks site, for example: postgresql91, mysql, mongodb, redisio, elastic_search

 This sets up the server prepared for deploying ruby applications via capistrano or a similar tool into: